Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <Carousel type={8} gridDisplay={true}/>
 <br>

+# Enneagram Type 8: The Challenger
-<p class="firstLetter">Type 8s, are known as "The Challengers."</p>

-They embody assertiveness and self-confidence and they need control.
+<p class="firstLetter">Type 8s, known as "The Challengers," embody assertiveness and self-confidence with a profound need for control.</p>

-They are the quintessential rugged individuals.

-They are direct and can be perceived as domineering.
-Their go-to coping mechanism is to control the situation (**and it has served them well since childhood**).
-At some point in an 8's childhood, they learned to never show weakness because when you do you will get crushed.
+They are the quintessential rugged individuals, direct in their approach and often perceived as domineering.
+Their go-to coping mechanism is to control the situation, a strategy that has served them well since childhood.

-8s learned to develop a shell.
-They learned that in order to survive they needed to be strong.

-Their chosen life strategy is to get stronger and gain power in every aspect of life so that they never have to feel vulnerable again.
+At some point in an 8's early life, they learned that showing weakness could lead to being crushed.
+This realization led them to develop a protective shell, learning that survival depended on strength.
+Their chosen life strategy is to gain power in every aspect of life, ensuring they never have to feel vulnerable again.

 <details open>
 <summary class="accordion">Table of Contents</summary>